GODSPE1/godspe/REAdME.md

-This is my learning thingss just to see how they work  y typing my self or to understand some concepts
+This is my learning thingss just to see how they work by typing it my self or to understand some concepts